zammad/zammad-documentation/appendix/single-sign-on.rst

    Keytab version: 0x502
    keysize 67 zammadsrv@THA.DEV ptype 1 (KRB5_NT_PRINCIPAL) vno 3 etype 0x12 (AES256-SHA1) keylength 32 (0x5ee827c30c736dd4095c9cbe146eabc216415b1ddb134db6aabd61be8fdf7fb1)

-So based on above sample out, you'd note ``3`` for vno and ``0x5ee827c30c736dd4095c9cbe146eabc216415b1ddb134db6aabd61be8fdf7fb1`` for the key.
+So based on above sample, you'd note ``3`` for vno and ``0x5ee827c30c736dd4095c9cbe146eabc216415b1ddb134db6aabd61be8fdf7fb1`` for the key.
 We'll need these information in the next step on our Zammad host.

 Configure your Zammad-Host to allow Kerberos authentication
 ===========================================================

-On this step we'll configure your Zammad host to support kerberos authentication and will, if needed, switch from nginx to apache2.
-The following steps have to be run as administrative (root) user and, if not stated differently, expect the base directory ``/root``.
+On this step we'll configure your Zammad host to support kerberos authentication and will switch from nginx to apache2.
+The following steps have to be run as administrative (root) user and expect the base directory ``/root``.

-   .. note:: Apache2 is a fixed requirenment for this approach, as nginx does not support kerberos authentication
+   .. note:: Apache2 is a fixed requirement for this approach, as nginx does not support kerberos authentication
       out of the box.
 Compiling sources would exceed the possibilities of this documentation.

 Stop & Disable nginx (if applicable)